 Copy of bank statement

-Any payments made will be reimbursed
+Any medical payments made can be reimbursed under the ESI scheme.

 Establishments or Factories must get themselves registered within 15 days of the Act becoming applicable to them by submitting an Employer's Registration Form (Form-01) to the relevant Regional Office.